Kalepa/terraform-aws-lambda-shell-data/README.md

   interpreter   = ["python3"]
   // Load the command/script from a file command       = file("describe-regions.py")

+  // Don't let the request run longer than this timeout
+  // NOTE: if you want this timeout to have any effect, it should be shorter than
+  // the `lambda_timeout` variable on the lambda-shell module. timeout = 5

   // Cause Terraform to fail if the command returns a non-zero exit code fail_on_nonzero_exit_code = true
   // Cause Terraform to fail if the command outputs anything to stderr